woahdae/woahdae-orig.github.io/_posts/gerunds-a-simple-solution-to-architecture-exhaustion.md

 ##### Inheritance is bad at sharing code

-I recently ran across this article, [Goodbye Object-Oriented Programming](https://medium.com/@cscalfani/goodbye-object-oriented-programming-a59cda4c0e53), which does a good job of highlighting the downsides inheritance (and more).
+I recently ran across this article, [Goodbye Object-Oriented Programming](https://medium.com/@cscalfani/goodbye-object-oriented-programming-a59cda4c0e53), which does a good job of highlighting the downsides of inheritance (and more).
 TL;DR complex inheritance hierarchies for sharing code makes for bad times.
 Go read it if you need convincing, it'll save me some keystrokes.

 Unlike that article though, my conclusion isn't to throw away OOP entirely.